lra05/lra05.github.io/README.md

 # Website
-My portfolio website
+My portfolio website;

-this is my personal portfolio website written in basic html and css learning even more about this while creating it.
+this is my personal portfolio website written in basic html and css